 Column (1) Checklist

 Companies may use the checklist to submit to a state, if the state requests it.
-Companies should copy the checklist and place an “x” in this column when mailing information to the state.
+Companies should copy the checklist and place an “x” in this column when submitting information to the state.

 Column (2) Line #

 Line # refers to a standard filing number used for easy reference.
 This line number may change from year to year.